seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_header_and_routing.md

     ...
 ```

-Now you website and routing work for both url:
+Now your website and routing should work for both url:
 - [localhost:8000/](http://localhost:8000/)
 - [localhost:8000/ui](http://localhost:8000/ui)